vargvinter/cert/19 File Storage.md

 ## Storing Files

-* The `put` method may be used to store raw file contents on a disk.
+* Use `put` method to store raw file contents on a disk.
-* You may also pass a PHP  `resource` to the `put` method, which will use Flysystem's underlying stream support.
+* a PHP `resource` may be passed to the `put` method, which will use Flysystem's underlying stream support.

 ```php
 use Illuminate\Support\Facades\Storage;